Personal loan scams: Who are legitimate loan companies?

 4 quick ways to verify legitimate loan companies in Canada

-Visit these sites to help you verify an online loan lender:
+Visit these sites to help you verify an online loan provider:

 • Better Business Bureau (BBB).

 The BBB is an independent nonprofit dedicated to strengthening relationships between businesses and customers.
-It rates how a business works by analyzing customer reviews and complaints, allowing businesses to respond with a resolution.
+It rates how businesses work by analyzing customer reviews and complaints and allowing businesses to respond with resolutions.
 A leader in consumer ratings, the BBB is a reliable resource.

 • Trustpilot.